-Level III acts include misconduct for which an administrator may suspend the student, place the student in in-school suspension, or, if the administrator finds the Level III misconduct to be serious or persistent as defined in this Code, refer the student to a district-level Disciplinary Alternative Education Program (DAEP).
+Level III acts include misconduct for which an administrator may suspend the student, place the student in in-school suspension, or, if the administrator finds the Level III misconduct to be serious or persistent as defined in this Code, refer the student to a District-level Disciplinary Alternative Education Program (DAEP).
 The principal or other appropriate administrator makes the disciplinary determination on the basis of the severity of the misconduct.
 The period of the suspension is limited to three days per occurrence.
+Board Policy FO (LOCAL) prohibits the suspension, placement in a Discipline Alternative Education Program, or expulsion of students prior to third grade unless required by law.